One of the ugliest hockey card sets ever made

 There are two interesting notes about the players included in this set.
 The seven players who entered the NHL immediately after playing for the 1980 “Miracle on Ice” U.S. Olympic team have a Team USA logo on the front of their cards, denoting their accomplishment.

-Also noteworthy is that in 1980-81, the Atlanta Flames moved to Calgary, and thus all cards of Flames’ players use portraits as a means to obscure the old team logo.
+Also noteworthy is that in 1980-81, the Atlanta Flames moved to Calgary, thus all cards of Flames’ players use portraits as a means to obscure the old team logo.

 Front Design – 2 out of 5